tetratelabs/qcon-labs/docs/environment.md

     - Your instructor will demonstrate the process of accessing and configuring your environment, described below.
     - The instructions below explain in detail how to access your account, select your project, and launch the cloud shell.

-1. Local:  Yet another option is to run a Kubernetes cluster on your local machine using Minikube, Kind, or similar tooling.
-This option entails minimum resource (cpu and memory) requirements *and* you will need to ensure that ingress to loadbalancer-type services functions.
-Here is a recipe for creating a local Kubernetes cluster with [k3d](https://k3d.io/):
+1. Local:  Yet another option is to run a Kubernetes cluster on your local machine using [Minikube](https://minikube.sigs.k8s.io/docs/start/){target=_blank}, [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/){target=_blank}, or similar tooling.
+This option entails minimum resource (CPU and memory) requirements *and* you will need to ensure that ingress to loadbalancer-type services functions.
+Here is a recipe for creating a local Kubernetes cluster with [k3d](https://k3d.io/){target=_blank}:

     ```shell
     k3d cluster create my-istio-cluster \